 LOT (LOT)

-LOT is rated NEUTRAL due to insufficient valuation data and a lack of reliable floor estimates, despite elevated implied volatility.
+LOT receives a NEUTRAL verdict due to a lack of reliable valuation data and an unsuitable floor-based assessment, despite high implied volatility.

 BUY-ZONE DECISION rule signal